vruusmann/openscoring.io/_posts/2021-08-04-benchmarking_sklearn_jpmml_evaluator.md

 The random error associated with time measurements is mitigated by running smaller-sized batches many times (and averaging their results).
 Here, small batches are run 1000 times, medium batches 10 times, and large batches only once.
 In the result tables (see above and below), run configurations are indicated using the formula `<number of runs> * <batch size>`.
-For example, the "1000 * 10" run configuration reads "create a batch of 10 data records, and invoke the `predict(X)` method 1000 times with it".
+For example, the "1000 * 10" run configuration reads "create a batch of 10 data records, and call the `predict(X)` method 1000 times with it".

 The scoring times between `benchmark.py` script re-runs do not fluctuate more than 5%, which is considered excellent for a simplictic Python command-line application.